 Disclaimer: I was sent the IKKO OH1 as a review sample by Patrick Lin after having a conversation about IKKO products on facebook.
 If you have an interest in IKKO products, please visit their website, or facebook.
-IKKO products can be purchased from Amazon here or purchased from Penon Audio here.
+IKKO products can be purchased from Amazon here or purchased from Xtenik here.

 Unboxing / Packaging:

 The box has a white slip-cover with the ikko logo and earpiece adorning the front and specs on the rear. inside is a black pressboard lift-top box again sporting the Ikko Logo.
 Immediately under the lid, we find an envelope that contains the warranty card and instructions.
 Beneath that, the earpieces are revealed in a foam tray at the upper end and the two sets of tips also housed in foam in the lower portion.
 Beneath the tips hides the soft case with the cable inside it.

 The kit included with the OH1 is fairly thorough, with 6 sets of tips (3 each vocal and balanced in SML), a soft carry case, the instructions and warranty card, and the cable.
 Overall, for an IEM at this price level, the kit is equal to or better most brands and falls behind only ibasso (hard case) and Fiio (kitchen sink in kit).
 I would have liked to see the pouch offer a pocket to keep the two earpieces from touching when in transit to prevent scratches.